najepaliya/kleaner/readme.md

 # Kleaner

 Kleaner is an image metadata cleaner that can handle EXIF, IPTC, XMP and Comments.
+It is available under the GPL-3.0 license.

 ## Screenshots